-8.2 Typical Timeline for Appeals
+▼ 8.2 Typical Timeline for Appeals

-As mentioned in 8.1 Access to Appeal and Judicial Review, above, under the Competition Act and the Code of Procedure in the Administrative Courts, appeals must be lodged within 30 days of notification of the final decision by the PCA (unless the decision is null and void, in which case there is no time limit).
+See 8.1 Access to Appeal and Judicial Review.
 In terms of the timeline, it will vary depending on several factors such as the procedural complexity of the case and the court's workload, although it is not expectable for an appeal to be heard earlier than three months following its filing.
-In general terms, judicial proceedings might take many months or even several years before they come to an end.

-As mentioned in 8.1 Access to Appeal and Judicial Review, to date there is no record of successful appeals of merger decisions.
+Yo date there is no record of successful appeals of merger decisions.

-8.3 Ability of Third Parties to Appeal Clearance Decisions
+▼ 8.3 Ability of Third Parties to Appeal Clearance Decisions

 All of the PCA's final decisions on merger control, including decisions clearing a concentration, are subject to judicial review and may also be appealed by interested third parties.
-Clearance decisions have been appealed (eg, SUMA/EGF) However, as mentioned above in 8.1.
-Access to Appeal and Judicial Review, to date there is no record of a successful appeal on merger control.
+Clearance decisions have been appealed (eg, SUMA/EGF).

-9. Recent Developments
+▼ 9.
+Recent Developments

-9.1 Recent Changes or Impending Legislation
+▼ 9.1 Recent Changes or Impending Legislation

 The Portuguese merger control regime was last subject to a significant reform in 2012, with the approval of Law 19/2012 of May 2012 (the new Competition Act).
-The main changes on merger control brought by the new Act were: